 Nonetheless, I’m sure the student was surprised to receive rejection after rejection but medical school applications (much like college applications) are a crapshoot.
 The application process generally yields unexpected turns which just so happen to be the story of my life.

 This morning, I woke up on the floor of a hotel room.
 That was of course my fault.
 My parents and my two younger siblings (Dapo and Sade) flew up from Louisiana to spend a week in Princeton for a number of reasons: my twenty-first birthday, Princeton reunions festivities, and I won’t be going home for the summer.
 I applied for interim housing far too late and so I was swiftly kicked out of my dorm room last Saturday.
-Now, my family is sharing the Trump Hotel (Atlantic City) presidential suite.
-It’s a long story–booking information was lost, the rooms were quite untidy, etc.–but multiple phone calls later my family shuffled into a penthouse suite in the Trump Hotel (Atlantic City).
+Now, my family is sharing the presidential suite.
+It’s a long story–booking information was lost, the rooms were quite untidy, etc.–but multiple phone calls later my family shuffled into a penthouse suite.
 In short: this was a complete surprise.

 In reflection of what has transpired today, I am reminded that not all unexpected turns are negative.
 Some bring tears while others bring incomparable joy.
 I think this is something I need to hold onto: although I am unsure of what will come this application cycle, I can’t let the fear of failure or the fear of rejection keep me from pursuing what I love.
 What I do know is that I will be a doctor.
 Someway.
 Somehow.
 Someday.